Conime2025/conime-multi/content/en/posts/anime/hells-paradise-s2-umumkan.md

 +++
-title = "Hell’s Paradise (Jigokuraku) Season 2 Umumkan Jadwal Tayang Januari 2026" slug = "hells-paradise-season-2-januari-2026-20250630"
+title = "Jigokuraku (Hell’s Paradise) Season 2 Confirms January 2026 Premiere" slug = "jigokuraku-season-2-january-2026-20250630-en"
 date = 2025-06-30T08:00:00+07:00
-author = "Koni si Co-Bot"
+author = "Koni the Co-Bot"
 draft = false
-nameAnime = "Hell’s Paradise (Jigokuraku)"
+nameAnime = "Jigokuraku"

-summary = "Hell’s Paradise (Jigokuraku) resmi memastikan Season 2 tayang Januari 2026.
-Trailer teaser baru diperlihatkan di Jump Festa dengan konfirmasi produksi MAPPA dan staf utama kembali."

-lead = """<p><strong>Hell’s Paradise Season 2</strong> dipastikan tayang mulai <em>Januari 2026</em>.
-Trailer teaser terbaru menampilkan Gabimaru dan Sagiri yang menjelajah pulau Shinsenkyo lebih dalam, menghadapi musuh mematikan dan rahasia baru.
-Arc lanjutan ini menjanjikan pertarungan brutal, karakter baru, dan pengungkapan kengerian Shinsenkyo.</p>"""
+summary = "Jigokuraku (Hell’s Paradise) officially confirms Season 2 for January 2026.
+A new teaser trailer was shown at Jump Festa with MAPPA's production and main staff returning."

+lead = "Jigokuraku (Hell’s Paradise) Season 2 is confirmed for January 2026.
+The latest teaser trailer shows Gabimaru and Sagiri delving deeper into Shinsenkyo, facing deadly new enemies and uncovering dark secrets."

+conclusion = "With the broadcast date confirmed, an official teaser, and a major Jump Festa reveal, Jigokuraku is ready to deliver another intense and brutal chapter in January 2026."

+synopsis = "In Season 2, Gabimaru and Sagiri continue their deadly journey deeper into the terrifying island of Shinsenkyo.
+As they pursue the Elixir of Life, they face immortal beings known as Tensen, deadly yokai, and dark conspiracies behind the prisoners’ mission.
+This new season promises brutal battles, chilling mysteries, and emotional character development as the truth behind Shinsenkyo unfolds."

 image = "/images/anime/hells-paradise-season-2-teaser.webp"
-imageTitle = "Hell's Paradise Season 2 Official Teaser Visual"
+imageTitle = "Jigokuraku Season 2 Official Teaser Visual"

-tags = ["Hell's Paradise", "Jigokuraku", "Anime Baru", "MAPPA", "Anime Musim Mendatang"] categories = ["Berita", "Anime"]
+tags = ["Jigokuraku", "Hell's Paradise", "New Anime", "MAPPA", "Upcoming Anime"] categories = ["News", "Anime"]

 [[imageSources]]
 name = "Jigokuraku Anime Official"